sabio-engineering/cookbook-dvelp/handbook/mentoring.md

 - An **introduction to the project and team** that you will be working with

+### Make Questions Multiple Choice

+Asking questions is a fundamental part to learning.
+We have a nifty trick to get to your answer more quickly: make the question multiple choice.

+By sending proposals along with your question, you will help the recipient to:

+- Get up-to-speed with the context
+- Show you have done research and are really stuck
+- Allow them to choose, augment or add to the proposed solutions

+A 'warm-up' question of 'hey, I'm working on this problem, have we solved it before?' is  always good place to start.

+So remember, make sure the next time you ask a question, send some proposals too.

 ## How long should the mentorship last?

 The mentorship is aimed to help people become confident members of the team.
 The time required will change on a case-by-case basis, but we recommend that mentors give close support for at least the **first 4 weeks**.